-The company was founded by young Wandsworth residents - current Artistic Director Jatinder Verma, along with Sunil Saggar, Ovais Kadri, Praveen Bahl & Vijay Shaunak.
+Tara Arts was founded by young Wandsworth residents - the company's first Artistic Director, Jatinder Verma, along with Sunil Saggar, Ovais Kadri, Praveen Bahl & Vijay Shaunak.

 Tara's inaugural production was Sacrifice - Nobel Prize-winning poet Rabindranath Tagore's anti-war play.
 This production was staged on 25th August 1977 at Battersea Arts Centre with a clear mission - to make imaginative connections across cultures through theatre.

 In September 1983, Tara took possession of 356 Garratt Lane in Earlsfield, which has been its producing home ever since.
-In October 2014, work started on renovating this late-19th century building to create Britain's first multicultural theatre.
+On 1st September 2016, Mayor of London Sadiq Khan opened the renovated 356 Garratt Lane as Britain's first multicultural theatre - the new Tara Theatre.

 'Over the years Tara Arts has proved itself a uniquely seductive British theatre company.
 Its blend of East and West continues to inspire an alluring vision of modern Britain.'